clod2000/clod2000/README.md

 - **Mueller-Brown eploration:** Exploration of the Mueller-Brown potential with a Metropolis acceptance step to respect the detailed balance.
 - **Spin Glass Modeling:** Exploring statistical mechanics and complex systems.
 - **Anomaly Detection:** Unsupervised learning techniques for anomaly detection for an hypertyroidism dataset.
+- **food classification SSL:** Experimenting with supervised and semi-supervised techniques.

 ---

 Feel free to explore my pinned projects below.
 More organized content coming soon!
 > ⚠️ future reorganized contents:
 - **Gen AI for Peptides:** Generative AI approaches for peptide research.
 My ongoing master thesis project.
-- **food SSL:** Experimenting with supervised and semi-supervised techniques.
 - **Numerical Simulation Laboratory:** Projects and coursework in numerical methods and simulations.